5 The Great War

 World War I draft card.
 Lower left corner to be removed for men of African ancestry in order to keep the military segregated.

 Under the draft law, basic physical fitness was the primary requirement for service.
 The Army Medical Department tested the general condition of young American men and selected those deemed healthy for service.
 The Surgeon General compiled his findings in the 1919 report, “Defects Found in Drafted Men,” a snapshot of 2.5 million men examined for military service.
 In that group, 1,533,937 physical defects were recorded, often more than one per individual.
 More than 34 percent of the men examined were rejected for service or later discharged for neurological, psychiatric, or mental deficiencies.
 The army used cognitive skills tests to determine intelligence.
-About 1.9 million men were tested on intelligence.
-Army psychologists concluded from the tests that the actual mental age of recruits was only about thirteen years.
+About 1.9 million men were tested and Army psychologists concluded that the average mental age of recruits was only about thirteen years.
 Eugenicists interpreted the results as mild retardation and as an indication of racial deterioration.
 Years later, experts agreed that the results misrepresented the levels of education for the recruits and revealed defects in the design of the tests.

 Questions for Discussion